 - Time constraints will necessarily mean that the sample of documentation which can be reviewed will be strategic/limited rather than comprehensive.
 Efforts will be made through other evidence lines (interviews, consultations, surveys) to address any gaps, but agreement on prioritisation will need to take place between the assessed organisation and the assessment team, via the Institutional Lead/ Secretariat. - The document review component works within the confines of an organisation's disclosure policy.
-Where there are gaps due to unavailability of organisational documents, this will be explicitly reported. - The meta-synthesis of evaluations will apply to evaluations generated (i.e approved/published) in the last two years (2014-2015) in order to apply as up to date information as possible.
+Where there are gaps due to unavailability of organisational documents, this will be explicitly reported. - The meta-synthesis of evaluations will apply to evaluations generated (i.e approved/ published) in the last two years (2014-2015) in order to apply as up to date information as possible.
 However, given finalization and approval processes, there is necessarily a time lag between the results information available from evaluations, and those generated by the organisation in the recent period.
-To mitigate this, management performance information will also be applied to the development effectiveness component of the indicator framework (KPIs)
+To mitigate this, management performance information will also be applied to the development effectiveness component of the indicator framework (KPIs 9-12), but this will be explicitly flagged and treated as such, including the triangulation strategies above.